seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 ### How did the Clojure CLI and `deps.edn` hinder us?

-The CLI assumes there are three `deps.edn` files: the system-level one baked into the CLI installation (actually, into the version of `[org.clojure/tools.deps.alpha](https://github.com/clojure/tools.deps.alpha)` that underpins the CLI), the user-level one (usually in `~/.clojure/`), and the project-level one.
+The CLI assumes there are three `deps.edn` files: the root one baked into the CLI installation (actually, into the version of `[org.clojure/tools.deps.alpha](https://github.com/clojure/tools.deps.alpha)` that underpins the CLI), the user-level one (usually in `~/.clojure/`), and the project-level one.